Domain Join Setup¶

-- Domain name: The DNS Domain Name we mentioned earlier in this guide –
+- Domain Name (FQDN): The DNS Domain Name we mentioned earlier in this guide –

-- Domain controller IP: The IP address of the Domain Controller –
+- Domain controller IP or FQDN: The IP address of the Domain Controller –

 10.0.0.5or FDQN –

-- DNS servers: You can list up to 3 DNS Server IPs in a comma-separated format –
+- DNS servers (up to 3, comma separated): You can list up to 3 DNS Server IPs in a comma-separated format –

-- Service account name: This is the service account we created in the Domain Controller Preparation guide.
+- Service account name (UPN): This is the service account we created in the Domain Controller Preparation guide.
 This must be in UPN format –

 email@example.com.
 Do not use the down-level logon name format (